 - Sometimes all the costs between net rental and gross rental are called, collectively, operating costs.

-- Other times operating costs are listed alongside other individual “expenses included in gross rental” on an invoice.
+- Other times ops costs are listed alongside other individual “expenses included in gross rental” on an invoice.

 Operating costs is therefore a subset of “expenses included in gross rentals”.